NathanielInman/dotfiles/docs/setting-up-archlinux.md

 - `lxappearance` is tiny a theme chooser for XFCE4
 - `galculator` is a simple scientific gtk calculator
 - `orchis-theme-git` is a simple XFCE4 & GTK dark theme
+- `gtk-engine-murrine` helps with backwards-compatibility themes for gtk2
 - `qogir-icon-theme-git` is a simple package of icons used for dunst
 - `flameshot` is a better screenshot utility than `scrot`
 - `gthumb` is the best tiny app for browsing images